 Reforestation projects are community-based and involve the community, local non-government organisations (NGOs), the local government, the Department of Environment and Natural Resources (DENR), the project’s monitoring team, and the funding organisation.

 The details of the carbon compensation mechanism are still being worked out.
-Answers to questions like how will the carbon income be divided among stakeholders and farmers, and what projects will be financed from this income are still being ironed out.
+Answers to questions like how the carbon income will be divided among stakeholders and farmers and what projects will be financed from this income are still being ironed out.

-It is good to know that a study on the potential of establishing Carbon sequestration projects in the Philippines has been done.
+It is good to know that a study on the potential of establishing carbon sequestration projects in the Philippines has been done.
 Carbon sequestration projects have impacts on the environment and economy of host countries.
-It can enhance the climate adaptation strategies of countries vulnerable to the effects of climate changes, like the Philippines.

 Read the entire study by CLICKING the button below: